 Share this post!

 The hike to Spray Park in Mt Rainier National Park has it all.
-It is a challenging 8 mile hike with 1700 feet of elevation gain.
+It is a challenging 6-8 mile hike with up to 2000 feet of elevation gain.
+There’s variation because of the options for turning around (see below).
 Add that to the long drive on a gravel road to get to the trailhead and you have an adventurous outing that will get you away from the massive crowds at Mt Rainier in the summer, especially at Paradise.

 This is still a national park in the summer, so you won’t find solitude on a summer weekend, but you will find crowds much more manageable and wildflowers and a waterfall just as spectacular as anywhere in the park!